Get Tech Tips

 - Compete with yourself to do each job better than the last

-- Walk every job before you leave to make sure everything is buttoned up (Screws, caps, disconnects)
+- Walk every job before you leave to make sure everything is buttoned up (screws, caps, disconnects, etc.)

-- Ask every customer is you have done everything to their satisfaction and if there is anything you can improve.
+- Ask every customer if you have done everything to their satisfaction and if there is anything you can improve

-If you do these things your co-workers, customers, and managers will generally overlook the mistakes you make just because you are green.
+If you do these things, your co-workers, customers, and managers will generally overlook the mistakes you make just because you're green.